ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## Setting up the case files

-ss3sim comes with a high-level function `run_ss3sim`, which can run all simulation steps based on a specified scenario ID and a set of semicolon-delimited plain-text files that describe alternative cases (Figure 1).
+The high-level function `run_ss3sim` can run all simulation steps based on a specified scenario ID and a set of semicolon-delimited plain-text files that describe alternative cases (Figure 1).